Oh sweet MRR! The yardstick of progress for a SaaS / subscription / membership / recurring revenue business.

 But first: don’t make the mistake of using an Excel (or Google!) spreadsheet to track your SaaS subscription metrics and KPIs.
 It won’t scale.

 So what are your options?

-Every e-commerce system has a built in reporting system of sorts.
+Every e-commerce system has a built-in reporting system of sorts.
 So does every payment gateway.
 You can start with them.

-Even general purpose analytics solutions like Google Analytics and Mixpanel allow tracking e-commerce revenue.
+Even general-purpose analytics solutions like Google Analytics and Mixpanel allow tracking e-commerce revenue.
 You can use them, but won’t get subscription KPIs we’ve been discussing – MRR / Churn etc…

 Given the growth of SaaS and the recurring business model, dozens of startups have launched solutions specializing in SaaS metrics.
 There are plenty of options especially when you use Stripe.
 ChartMogul, Control, ProfitWell, Compass, Statsbot, Supermetrics… – the list goes on.
 Many of these solutions also work with other payment gateways.

 Then there is Baremetrics – the poster boy of subscription business analytics.
-It’s a great product, been there for many years, and has made lots of improvements lately.
+It’s a great product, has been there for many years, and has made lots of improvements lately.
 And everyone else copied them.

 Even we copied Baremetrics when we built subscription revenue analytics in Putler.

 Yes, Putler gives you the full gamut of recurring business reporting.

 Still confused?
 To make things simpler, here’s an article that compares different subscriptions billing software.